squid-cache/squid-cache.github.io/docs/ConfigExamples/UbuntuTproxy4Wccp2.md

 tunnel to the proxy. (the proxy should know what to do with these packets.)

 - the proxy do what ever it wants with the session.

-on regular intercept\\nat proxy the request will be requested from the origin server using it's own ip on the regular interface. so the acls that will be neede to apply on the cisco are: "capture only these specific ip and ports" but on tproxy mode since the IP of the client is
+on regular intercept/nat proxy the request will be requested from the origin server using it's own ip on the regular interface. so the acls that will be neede to apply on the cisco are: "capture only these specific ip and ports" but on tproxy mode since the IP of the client is